The WriterAccess Team

 Robert Barnes, Sales and Business Development

-Favorite hat: Deteriorated Red Sox cap that proves undying devotion to the team
+Favorite hat: Decaying Red Sox cap as proof of undying devotion to the team

 Charlotte Garden, Content Strategist